xrj-com/marveltoolbox/README.md

         self.train_loader, self.val_loader, self.test_loader, _ = \
             mt.datasets.load_data(confs.dataset, 1.0, 0.8, self.batch_size, 32, None, False)
 ```
-When you call 'run()' of trainer, models and optimizers will be stored automatically as **checkpoint.pth** every epoch.

-3. Predefined methods: *train*, *eval*, *main* need to be implemented according to your own needs.:
+- Predefined methods: *train*, *eval*, *main* need to be implemented according to your own needs.
+For example, if we want to train a classifier, the Trainer can be defined as follow:
 ```python
 class Trainer(mt.BaseTrainer):
     def train(self, epoch):